breakthatbass/lookfor/README.md

 lookfor -s file.py hello            returns an object "{'string': hello, 'count': 1, 'found on lines': 21}" or "Not Found".

-lookfor -r file.py coffee decaf     returns "coffee has been replaced with decaf" or returns nothing.
+lookfor -r file.py coffee decaf     returns "coffee has been replaced with decaf" or returns nothing if "coffee" isn't in file.py.
 ```